Nutanix

 D2iq, Inc. is a technology company that specializes in developing a datacenter operating system (DCOS) to streamline the management and deployment of applications across physical and cloud-based infrastructures.
 Founded in 2013 and headquartered in San Francisco, D2iq's core product, Mesosphere DCOS, is built on open-source technology and simplifies the execution of applications in a data center environment, akin to launching apps on a personal computer.
 The company also offers solutions such as Mesosphere Infinity, which facilitates the transformation of Big Data into actionable insights, and Conductor, an interactive platform for hands-on cloud-native training.
 In addition to its software offerings, D2iq provides architectural and consulting services, including expert consultations, on-site training, and custom installations.
 The company's strategic alliances with prominent firms enhance its service offerings, enabling organizations to adopt open-source and cloud-native innovations effectively.

-Frame, Inc. is a cloud-based software as a service platform that enables individuals, educational institutions, businesses, and software vendors to run Windows applications online.
-The platform allows users to install applications in the cloud and access them across various devices, facilitating application streaming for educational purposes and reducing administrative complexity for businesses.
-Additionally, software vendors can leverage Frame to transition to a cloud-based SaaS model.
-The company's solutions cater to diverse industries, including CAD/CAE, oil and gas, building information modeling, simulation, training and education, and digital content creation, among others.
-Founded in 2012 and based in San Mateo, California, Frame operates as a subsidiary of Nutanix, Inc.
+Frame, Inc. offers a cloud-based software as a service platform that enables individuals, educational institutions, businesses, and software vendors to run their Windows applications online.
+The platform allows users to install and access applications directly from the cloud on various devices, including Chromebooks, PCs, Macs, and tablets.
+Educational institutions can stream applications to students, while businesses benefit from reduced administrative complexity in managing their operations.
+Software vendors can leverage Frame to deliver applications through a SaaS model.
+The company serves a diverse range of industries, including engineering, architecture, medical research, and financial modeling.
+Founded in 2012 and headquartered in San Mateo, California, Frame, Inc. was previously known as MAINFRAME2, Inc. and is currently a subsidiary of Nutanix, Inc.

 Netsil